Skateraw (East Lothian)

-Leisure Facilities

-Skateraw has a small sandy, crescent-shaped beach sheltered within Skateraw harbour, although the skyline is rather dominated by the large Torness nuclear power station which sits at the eastern end of the harbour.
-Part of the John Muir Way runs along a walkway along the seawall protecting the power station.
-There is a car park and public toilets near the beach which are open from May to September.
+Skateraw is a hamlet in East Lothian, Scotland, in the parish of Innerwick, three miles southwest of Dunbar.
+It lies a short way inland from Skateraw Harbour, a sandy bay overlooked by Torness nuclear power station.
+The John Muir Link runs by Skateraw, passing along the seawall protecting the power station.
+There is a car park and public toilets near the beach, open from May to September.

 Skateraw House

-Skateraw house is a B listed 6 bedroom Georgian farmhouse.
-Robert Burns mentions visiting Skateraw House in his Border Journals, albeit the current house post dates his visit.
+Skateraw house is a B-listed six-bedroom Georgian farmhouse.
+Robert Burns mentions visiting Skateraw House in his Border journals, although the current house postdates his visit.